vaharoni/devops/docs/RepoSetup.md

 - it requires the `DATABASE_URL` env variable to exist.
 If you're reusing the existing Postgres cluster, you'll want to have the administrator create a database schema for you.
 You can then run something like `devops env set DATABASE_URL=<url> --env staging` to set up this env variable.
 If you're creating an entirely new database cluster, you will want to follow the [Postgres setup guide](./infra/Postgres.md), skipping the "Install the operator" step.
 - the prisma schema needs to contain some content in order for the `prisma generate` command to work without failing.
 You'll need to set up your first application table before proceeding.

-If you don't need a relational database for now, simply delete the folders `db` and `dml` folders (the latter depends on the former).
+If you don't need a relational database for now, simply delete the folders `db` and `dml` (the latter depends on the former).
 You can always recover them back by running `devops init` again (it does not override any changes you make otherwise).

 ## Step 4: Uploading github secrets